pypeit/PypeIt/doc/calibrations/wave_calib.rst

 shane_kast_blue  830_3460 grism, all lamps  shane_kast_blue_830.fits
 ===============  =========================  =============================

 ..
-WE SHOULD CONSIDER ADDING SOME OF THESE NOTEBOOKS DIRECTLY TO THE DOCS USING
+TODO: WE SHOULD CONSIDER ADDING SOME OF THESE NOTEBOOKS DIRECTLY TO THE DOCS USING
 ..
 NBSPHINX: https://nbsphinx.readthedocs.io/
 ..
 AND TEST THAT THE CONTENT OF THE NOTEBOOKS IS VALID USING NBMAKE
 .. https://github.com/treebeardtech/nbmake